Graduate Certificate in Practical Politics

 Practical knowledge is intelligence in context.
 All graduate students in Political Science have opportunities to enhance their skill and understanding in actual political settings.
 The department has developed a broad range of internship experiences with legislative staffs and agencies, legislative liaisons, lobbyists, public interest groups, political consultants, and campaign organizations.
 These learning experiences ensure that M.A. students are effective learners both in the classroom and in the field and that they can transfer their learning from one setting to another, as the professional practice of politics requires.

 Students with a Bachelor’s degree from an accredited institution may apply for admission to the certificate.
 For admission to the certificate, a minimum 3.0 undergraduate GPA is required, with conditional admission status possible for students with a slightly lower GPA, particularly if a student has significant practical politics experience.
 Conditionally admitted students will be fully admitted after receiving a grade of B or better in PSC 501.

-Students with significant practical experience may petition to replace the internship requirement with a PSC elective.
-The certificate can be taken as a part of the PSC MA curriculum through electives or independently.
+Students with significant practical experience may submit a Student Petition to replace the internship requirement with a PSC elective.
+The certificate can be taken as a part of the M.A.
+PSC curriculum through electives or independently.

 A grade of B or better must be earned in each of the following classes to qualify for the certificate (grades of B- or lower will not be accepted).